Moshe Lewin: Legacy

 In 1992, Lewin was honored with a Festschrift edited by historians Nick Lampert and Gábor Rittersporn entitled Stalinism: Its Nature and Aftermath: Essays in Honour of Moshe Lewin.
 Contributors to the volume included economic historians Alec Nove and R.W.
 Davies as well as key social historians such as Lewis Siegelbaum and Ronald Grigor Suny, among others.

 In the Lewin Festschrift, co-editor Lampert summarized Lewin's work in the following manner: "The scope of Lewin's explorations has been very wide, dealing with a panorama of social classes and groups, with the lower depths of society as well as the bosses, with informal social norms as well as formal law, with popular religion as well as established ideology.
 The range of his intellectual debts is also broad, owing as much to Weber as to Marx, emphasising as much the power of ideologies and myths in human behaviour as the weight of economic structure.
 The key thing is the perception of society as a socio-cultural whole, though Lewin always remained open to new pathways that might appear in the course of research, always eclectic in the best sense, always eschewing the pursuit of a grand theory for all history — a pursuit which only leads you away from the rich canvas of concrete human experience."

+Views and interests

+Lewin was described as "an ardent anti-Stalinist" who saw the right-wing tendency of Bukharinism in the Communist Party of the Soviet Union as a source of Soviet democratic renewal after de-Stalinization.
+He attributed to Nikolai Bukharin and his followers "a greater understanding of the peasant masses than the Trotskyist left", while valuing Vladimir Lenin's project of a "self-regulating dictatorship" as a path to socialist modernisation.
+In Sheila Fitzpatrick's view, he followed the Leninist distrust of state bureaucratism and Milovan Djilas's new class theory.
+He was also an admirer of the writings of Aleksandr Tvardovsky, the author of the poem Vasily Tyorkin and editor of the 1960s dissident literary journal Novy Mir.
+He described his own historiographical position as "anti-anti-Communism".

+According to Fitzpatrick, Lewin denied the existence of a kulak class, "dealt sympathetically with peasants (as long as they remain in situ) and had never been much interested in the proletariat and its putative 'leading' role".
+He argued that the Soviet Union had never reached socialism and characterised it as a "bureaucratic absolutism" that resulted from its peasant roots.